-Clive Barker‘s freaky Hellraiser franchise explores the world of the S&M inspired Cenobites, demons who thrive on pain for pleasure that you can only discover by opening a strange ancient puzzle box.
+Clive Barker’s freaky Hellraiser franchise explores the world of the S&M inspired Cenobites, demons who thrive on pain for pleasure that you can only discover by opening a strange ancient puzzle box.
 The initial film, released in 1987, led to a plethora of sequels to expand the story of Pinhead in bizarre ways.
-And, with Hulu’s Hellraiser film starring Jamie Clayton, there will soon be 11 movies in total.
-So, let’s do a fun movie ranking of the Hellraiser offerings we have so far.
+And, with Hulu’s Hellraiser film starring Jamie Clayton, there’s a new movie to consider.
+So, we’re doing a fun movie ranking of all the Hellraiser offerings.
 Come with us… for we have such sights to show you.

 This super low-budget entry from 2011 only opened at one theatre in the whole country and was shot for under $300,000 in two weeks.
 The first movie without Doug Bradley as Pinhead, rumor has it that the Weinstein Company only made this schlocky stinker so they could keep the rights to release a much-hyped remake.
 And we know they kept that tradition going with our next entry.